sandrof7/odin-recipes/README.md

 o# odin-recipes

-Start : Website with main index wich will have a few link for recipes.
+Start : Website with main index wich will have a few links for recipes.
-END : It was a good exercices of all things i learned until this point.
+END : It was a good exercice of all things i learned until this point.